akorn/zfsbackup/README.md

    * Alternatively, no separate rsync modules for metadata might be needed; instead, the client would first transfer the real data, then the metadata in a separate transfer.
 The server would parse the metadata, delete it from the backup fs, then create the snapshot.
 Advantage: no rsync module pollution.
 Disadvantage: messes with the backup data, even if only temporarily.
    * Messing with the backup data would be "safe" by default in the sense that the metadata would never make it into a snapshot: if it's uploaded but a snapshot is not taken, the next transfer would delete it by default (since `rsync` would be run with `--delete`).
 However, unusual configurations could make it unsafe; thus it's not a good idea after all.

+Another possibility would be to introduce `pre-server.d` and `post-server.d` on the client, which could then run commands via `ssh` on the server.
+The obvious disadvantage is that the client then needs a shell account on the server; however, that could also be used to transfer backups (with `fake super`) over ssh.

+Additionally, a regular `post-client` script could also use ssh, or any other non-rsync mechanism to transmit data to the server, e.g. http;
+or commit something to a revision control system; or whatever.
+Heck, we could even leverage `finger`. :)

+An issue with `post-server.d` is that some scripts might need to run before `post-client`, others after it; ending up with `post-post-client-server.d` and `pre-post-client-server.d` would be bad.
+There really isn't much benefit to introducing explicit `post-server.d` directories; the scripts could just as well go in `post-client.d`.

 ### post-xfer exec and restores

 `rsyncd` doesn't care whether the client uploads or downloads data (or both);